Annual Meeting

 Scholarship Eligibility

 Applicants for the scholarships must be enrolled in or a recent (within 1 year) graduate of a New Zealand postgraduate degree, i.e., Masters, PhD, or equivalent.
 An applicant may apply for both a scholarship and the essay prize.
 Only postgraduates who are presenting at the conference in person may apply for a scholarship.
-Indicate that you are applying for a scholarship when you submit your paper proposal and provide eligibility information in the same email.
+Indicate that you are applying for a scholarship when you submit your paper proposal and provide eligibility information in the same email (see previous page).

 Judith E. McKinlay Memorial Essay Prize